What is Pinterest and How Does it Work? A Beginners Guide

 You can add pins directly in Pinterest or schedule them using a programme such as Tailwind, which is an approved scheduling app.
 Tailwind saves a heck of a lot of time when it comes to Pinterest.
 To add pins manually though, head to Create on the top menu then select Pin.
 Upload your image, type in your keyword rich pin title, pin description and add in your destination URL and you can upload your pin.
 I’ll do a more in depth blog post about all things pin-related when I get chance, as this is a very brief overview and there is so much to say about pins!

 So there you go – a beginner’s guide to Pinterest!
+I hope this guide to how to use Pinterest for beginners was helpful in getting you started!

 Let me know if you have any queries, and if you feel overwhelmed by the thought of learning yet another platform to promote your business, check out my Pinterest Management packages or follow me on Instagram for more hints and tips.